mliszcz/msc-thesis/thesis/chapters/03-solution-overview.md

 implementations are used only by the core layer and are not exposed directly to the developer.
 The backend server is not part of TangoJS.
 Any backend may be used to access TANGO infrastructure, provided that a dedicated *Connector* is available.
-TangoJS ships with two default connectors: an in-memory *mock connector* and a **mTango connector** which allows to use mTango as a backend for TangoJS.
+Currently there are two connectors to choose from: an in-memory *mock connector* and a **mTango connector** which allows to use mTango as a backend for TangoJS.
 The architecture of TangoJS is depicted in [@Fig:03-tangojs-architecture-simple].
 Below we briefly discuss each layer.

 ![An overview of TangoJS high-level architecture.](